Ministry of Interior (Egypt)

 The Ministry of Interior of Egypt is a part of the Cabinet of Egypt.
 It is responsible for law enforcement in Egypt.

-The Ministry of Interior directs the Central Security Forces, around 410,000 in 2012; the National Police, around 500,000; and the Egyptian Homeland security, around 200,000 strong.
+The Ministry of Interior directs the Central Security Forces, around 410,000 in 2012; the National Police, around 500,000; and the National Security Sector, around 200,000 strong.

 The Egyptian Border Guard Corps were organised in border guard regiments totaling approximately 25,000 members.
 They are a lightly armed paramilitary force, mostly Bedouins, responsible for border surveillance, general peacekeeping, drug interdiction, and prevention of smuggling.
 During the late 1980s, the force was equipped with remote sensors and night-vision binoculars.
 High-speed motorboats are also in service.
 The Border Guards were originally under the control of the Ministry of Defense, however control was almost immediately given to the Ministry of Interior after their creation.

 Headquarters

 On 27 April 2016, President Abdel Fattah Al-Sisi inaugurated the new headquarters of the ministry in New Cairo.
 The complex covers about 52,000 m2.